CR-Formula/FSAEElectrical/README.md

 ## What's all included?

 ### 3D Prints
-Housing for our electrical equipment which is placed on the car or for hand held use remotely.
+Housing for our electrical equipment placed on the car or for hand-held use remotely.

 ### Logs
 Logs in CSV format of live data from testing the car on campus and live performance at competitions.